CAVaccineInventory/help.vaccinate/README.md

 ## What does Velma do?

-Velma is the web frontend for manually deduping and matching up vaccination locations in VIAL.
-By default, Velma randomly picks unmatched source locations, but can be passed query parameters to be more targeted.
+Velma is the web frontend for manually matching and merging vaccination locations in VIAL.
+For matching, Velma randomly picks unmatched source locations, but can be passed query parameters to be more targeted.
 - `source_q=<name>` to search locations by name.
 - `source_state=<state_code>` to search locations by state code such as `CA`
 - `source_name=<source_name>` to search locations by source_name, e.g. `vaccinespotter_org`.